shreeraj/ElectronicStore/README.md

 # ElectronicStore
-A e-commerce project developed on Spring boot
+An e-commerce project developed on Spring boot

 # Technologies
 * Java